fintanr/weavedownloadstats/README.md

 # Weave Download Stats

-Update google spreadsheet with the latest release download number.
+Update google spreadsheet with the latest release download number, overall stars treand, along with some other stats from docker hub.
 You need to have a google apps account setup which has access to the spreadsheet you are writing too.